openmobilehub/omh-storage/README.md

 ### List files
 For list files, just use the instance you created of the `omhStorageClient` and call method `listFiles` sending as parameter the desired parent id.

+If you are configuring this step by step on the `code-starter` branch:
+1. Copy this snippet
+2. Go to the file `FileViewerViewModel`
+3. Search the comment `// Add here snippet for list files`
+4. Paste there the snippet

    ```kotlin
     val cancellable = omhStorageClient.listFiles(parentId)
                 .addOnSuccess { result: GetFilesListUseCaseResult ->